 - 3 sprigs fresh thyme

-- 2 tbsp fresh chopped parsley more for later
+- 2 tablespoon fresh chopped parsley more for later

 - Pinch red pepper flakes